The Graduate Writing Center

 Appointments fill up quickly, on a first-come-first-served basis.
 If we are full, you should check the schedule as early as you can after 4 p.m. on Fridays.
 You may also want to check the schedule randomly throughout the week because someone may cancel.

 Note: The GWC follows PSU's academic calendar and is therefore closed when the university is not in session.

-University Park Students: If you are attending the University Park location, click here to schedule a face-to-face GWC appointment.
+University Park Students: Students attending the University Park location can schedule a face-to-face GWC appointment.

-Distance Learners/World Campus Students: If you are a distance learner attending one of our branch campuses or a World Campus student, click here to schedule a consultation via Skype.
+Distance Learners/World Campus Students: If you are a distance learner attending one of our branch campuses or a World Campus student, you can schedule a consultation via Skype.